rhelgeby/zealux-monitor/README.md

 9. Enable the service: `sysrc zealuxmon_enable=YES`
 10. Start the service: `service zealuxmon start`

+## View Charts

+The www folder contains a simple page for showing some charts.
+It expects the data.json file in the same location.

+1. Install www to `/usr/local/zealuxmon/www/`.
+2. Edit `/usr/local/etc/zealuxmon.properties` and set `chart.dataFile` to `/usr/local/zealuxmon/www/data.json`.
+3. Configure web server root or a path to serve content in `/usr/local/zealuxmon/www/`.

 ## Future Work

 For now it's just a service.
 I'm planning to extend the monitor to write